kcook98765/plugin.video.librarygenie/README.md

 ## Acknowledgments

 - Built for the Kodi media center platform
+- Core list management available to all users
-- Utilizes AI technologies for enhanced search capabilities
+- AI capabilities powered by cutting-edge machine learning technologies (alpha)
 - Inspired by the need for better media discovery and organization tools
-- Implements modern UI patterns for seamless user experience